SWIFTSIM/swiftsimio/docs/source/visualisation/volume_render.rst

 and [0, 1] in z. will be visible in the cube.
 You may have particles outside of this range; they will not crash the code, and may even contribute to the image if their smoothing lengths overlap with [0, 1].
 You will need to re-scale your data such that it lives within this range.
+You should pass in raw numpy array (not :class:`~swiftsimio.objects.cosmo_array` or :class:`~unyt.array.unyt_array`).
 Then you may use the function as follows:

 .. code-block:: python